 "Diversity, equity and inclusion" is a broad category that encompasses related but distinct concepts.
 The list of recommendations below is inclusive of a wide range of consulting work, expertise, and approaches.
 As you explore consulting firms and training organizations, it's important to unpack 'DEI' and understand what kind of work you're looking to do with a consultant.

 Several consultants and organizations have developed assessment tools that help organizations reflect on where they are in terms of racial equity work and where they might want to focus.
 (For example, this organizational assessment from Race Matters Institute or this series of questions developed by Western States Center for organizing groups to assess readiness and capacity to move a racial justice agenda.)

 See these helpful resources: Equity in the Center's two-part blog series, So You Want to Hire an Equity Consultant?
-(Part 1 and Part 2) and FakeEquity's blog post, How to and How Not to Hire a Racial Equity Consultant.
+(Part 1 and Part 2), Building Healthier Equity Projects - a review of Equity in the Center's 2018 Summit, and FakeEquity's blog post, How to and How Not to Hire a Racial Equity Consultant.